-During the fiscal year ending June 30, 2016, the Agency implemented the following standards:
+During the fiscal year ended June 30, 2019, the Agency implemented the following standards:

-GASB Statement No. 72 - Fair Value Measurement and Application.
-The provisions of this statement are effective for financial statements for reporting periods beginning after June 15, 2015.
-There was no impact on the Agency's financial statements after implementing this statement.
+GASB Statement No. 83 - Certain Asset Retirement Obligations.
+The requirements of this statement are effective for reporting periods beginning after June 15, 2018.
+The Agency has implemented the provisions of GASB Statement No. 83 in the current year with no impact to the basic financial statements.